Pairing Wine with Summer Fruits and Vegetables

 • As the Kendall-Jackson reds above the Vintner’s Reserve level tend to have more oak, I suggest saving those wines for heartier or meat-inspired dishes for chillier season dinners.

-Pairing Summer Fruits and Vegetables with Pinot Noir Wine
+Pairing Summer Produce with Pinot Noir

-• Vintner’s Reserve Cabernet Sauvignon
+Our Recommendation: Vintner’s Reserve Cabernet Sauvignon

 • A summer cheeseboard is the best!
 Also, it seems like so many of us start to appreciate wine pairings with cheeses and fruit served.
 You get all the goodness of sweet, spring milk cheeses to munch with the bountiful and delightfully ripe fruits of summer.
 Moreover, in some ways, this is the ultimate farm-to-fork option as there is arguable the least manipulation is fruit use with this pairing.
 This is also a great red wine pairing for vegetarians!